THE STAR

 PETER

-spit it out, plain and simple.
-That
+Just spit it out, plain and simple.
+That always works.

 MESSENGER

-best friend must be sacrificed with her.
+Snowy's best friend must be sacrificed with her.

 PETER